 Laying siege to Paris appears to have been a popular pastime in the late 9th and early 10th century.
 Asser wrote in his Life of King Alfred: "In the year of our Lord's incarnation, 886, which was the thirty- eighth since the birth of Alfred, the (Viking) army . . . directing their ships to the river called the Seine, and sailed up it as far as the city of Paris, and there they wintered and measured out their camp.
 They besieged that city a whole year, as far as the bridge, that they might prevent the inhabitants from making use of it; for the city is situated on a small island in the middle of the river; but by the merciful favour of God, and the brave defence of citizens, the army could not force their way inside the walls."

-Rolf married first in 886 to Poppa de Valois, a granddaughter of Seigneur Pépin (II), Count of Peronne who was a great grandson of Charlemagne.
-Please click on Count of Peronne for this descent.
+Rolf married first in 886 to Poppa, whose ancestry is uncertain.
+Poppa may have been a daughter of Count Berenger of Bayeux, or she may have been a granddaughter of Seigneur Pépin (II), Count of Peronne who was a great grandson of Charlemagne.
+Please click on The Ancestry of Poppa for details.
+For her possible descent from Seigneur Pépin, please click on Count of Peronne.

 Rolf and Poppa had the following children:

 William (I) Longsword, 2nd Duke of Normany

 Died (murdered) on December 17, 942

 William Longsword was involved in a war in the late 930's against Arnolph I "the Great", Count of Flanders.
 Some sources state that a peace conference was held in December 942, and that Arnolph arranged for the murder of William Longsword at that time.
 Other sources state that "Arnolph waged war against William of Normandy, whom he defeated and slew".